Soccer fans will be familiar with the well-known rules of soccer, like handball. But what about the soccer rules no one knows?

 So, as long as the ball doesn’t touch any other player, it won’t be a goal.

 This rule is for those long throwers out there.
-If you get a goal from that long throw-in, hold off on the celebrations.
+Hold off on the celebrations if you get a goal from that long throw-in.

 3. A goal kick doesn’t have to leave the 18-yard box to be in play

 On a goal kick, the ball doesn’t have to leave the 18-yard box to be in play.
 The ball is in play once the goalie touches it and moves position.

 This is different from the old rule where the ball had to leave the 18-yard box to be in play.

 The newer rule has impacted the game.
 It suits teams that like to build play from the back.
 But it can also help forwards.